We encourage all students to make Service Learning a regular component of their schedule at Fenn. Below are some of the programs that they can choose.

 Description: Open Table Pantry is located at the Unitarian Church in Concord.
 Open Table provides dinner and a bag of groceries to those in our community who need help acquiring food.
 Fenn vans transport 150-200 bags of groceries to the church from where the food is stored (near the Armory).
 Our contribution to the overall effort is important and very much appreciated.
 It is our hope that during the year the majority of our middle schoolers will help at least once with this service activity.
 In addition to helping transport groceries, Fenn also supports Open Table with food drives coordinated by the school senate.

 Grades: Lower School

-Description: OARS volunteers will walk along the banks and wade into the Assabet, Sudbury, and Concord Rivers and tributaries to continue the effort to restore our beautiful river.
-Trash, tires, bottles, car parts, bicycles – whatever we find that shouldn't be there – will be collected for more appropriate disposal.
+OARS volunteers walk along the banks and wade into these beautiful waterways to collect trash, tires, bottles, car parts, bicycles – whatever we find that shouldn't be there – for more appropriate disposal.